nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_errors.md

 | EPL-154 ERROR_NO_DEMOGRAPHICS_MATCH |NHS Number supplied does not match the demographics |

-MESH will generate these errors in the form of Error Reports which will be placed in the sender's mailbox to await collection and processing by the sending organisation.
+MESH will generate these errors in the form of error reports which will be placed in the sender's mailbox to await collection and processing by the sending organisation.

-### MESH API Errors ###
+### MESH API errors ###

 Please note that, when using the MESH API to send a message, errors encountered when using the automated registered practice routing will not be returned in the API response header or payload, but via a MESH error report .CTL file placed in the sending organisation MESH mailbox.